 A safe chair for newborns and toddlers.
 The Peg Perego Prima Pappa Best high chair gets top safety ratings from one independent testing organization, and it has all the safety features you would expect of a high chair in its price range, plus some.
 There is a five-point harness, passive restraint and a pommel between baby's legs.
-It comes with an infant insert.
-The Prima Diner has slightly less luxurious padding than the Best, and the Best comes with an infant insert.
+It comes with an infant insert, and an optional Booster Cushion (Est. $40) is available to help provide a better fit.

 Too many places for food to hide.
-The Peg Perego Prima Pappa Best comes fully assembled and ready to use out of the box, but ease of use may stop there.
-The folding seat has so much plush padding and so many nooks and crannies for food to collect that, as one parent says, "from a cleaning perspective it is a total failure".
-The tray comes with a removable insert, but taking the tray off is described as "sticky" and "requiring strength".
-Finally, the biggest issue with the high chair is the distance of the tray from the baby, allowing large amounts of food to fall from the tray, and it is too big to fit in the dishwasher.
+The Peg Perego Prima Pappa Best comes almost fully assembled -- the wheels just need to be attached -- but ease of use may stop there.
+The folding seat has so much plush padding and so many nooks and crannies where food can collect that both experts and owners say the chair's stylish appearance isn't worth the hassle.
+The tray comes with a removable insert, but removing the tray can be tricky.
+The distance between the tray and baby allows large amounts of food to fall from the tray, and it is too big to fit in the dishwasher.

 1. Baby Bargains

 ConsumerReports.org editors test 33 popular high chair models for performance, reliability and safety issues.
 High chairs are ranked and compared, and several are designated as "recommended" or "best buys."
 Four are designated as "don't buy -- safety risk."
 The Peg Perego Prima Pappa is among those tested.

-Review: High Chairs Overview, Ratings, and Recommended, Editors of ConsumerReports.org
+Review: High Chairs Overview, Ratings, and Recommended, Editors of ConsumerReports.org, Not dated

-The Prima Pappa earns an average rating of 3.3 stars out of 5 from more than 45 Amazon.com contributors.
-Owners like the chair's luxuriousness but don't like the challenging clean up or cumbersome tray.
+The Prima Pappa Best earns an average rating of 3.2 stars out of 5 from more than 65 Amazon.com contributors.
+Owners like the chair's luxuriousness, but dislike the challenging cleanup and cumbersome tray.

-Review: Peg Perego Prima Pappa High Chair, Contributors to Amazon.com, As of Sept.
-2012
+Review: Peg Perego Prima Pappa Best High Chair, Contributors to Amazon.com, As of March 2014